briangan/queens_blood_by_fan/README.md

   [ ] There r some "create another card after usage" cards such as Grangalan that can create Grangalan Junior.
   [ ] Different card image than its parent
   [ ] Use of AddCardAbility to add GameCard to associate child Card
+* Browse, Search
+  [x] turbo_stream reset search/empty keyword would not re-render the long list to all the cards => update instead of replace [ ] show card to non-manager more details: card tiles, abilities [ ] homepage
+    [ ] added dynamic carousel

 * Data entry of cards
   - Enter attributes, abilities and tiles of each card into data/cards.yml file.
 This would be valid values into DB table.
   - Can refer to card images inside public/cards that have explanations exactly from the game.